Segandrea/dotfiles/README.md

 > NOTE: some commands are distro-specific.
 >
 > Use as your own risk, these dot files will change without notice and the
-> documentating READMEs won't probably be updated as often.
+> README won't probably be updated as often.
 > It's better to just look at files for reference if you're not me.
-> However, if there is some constructive criticism or improving suggetsion,
+> However, if there is some constructive criticism or improving suggestion,
 > it's more than welcome.
 Have fun!

 ## Alacritty